 - Social ads — by identifying where your buyer personas are likely to spend their time, you will be able to select the most appropriate social media platform.
 For B2B lead generation LinkedIn will often be your best bet.
 It can be quite expensive in comparison to Facebook, but the job/industry-based targeting is much stronger.

 One strategy we use is to promote blog content on the lower cost Facebook, and then retargeting to a warm audience via LinkedIn.

 4. Email marketing — created a shiny new lead magnet?
 Promote it via an email blast to your existing database.
+Many SaaS companies will use tools like Hubspot or Mailchimp in order to push a lead down the sales funnel.
 The value of this will depend on which stage of the buyer’s journey the content is pitched at.